Torehirth/Installing-ESlint/README.md

 # Installing ESlint and JSON package through the Command Line

-These steps needs to be done on every repository.
+- These steps need to be done on every repository.
+- The node_modules folder is huge, and because of that, we don't want to push this folder to the remote (GitHub) repository - (step 4-5).

 ### CLI commands:
 <ol>